zhadley/zhadley.github.io/_projects/fixing_a_hole.md

 Within a framework of eight broad categories, the case studies explore state fragility, ethno-religious conflict, food insecurity, violent extremism, maritime piracy and extreme poverty as the primary drivers of regional insecurity.
 Methodologically, the research design is constrained by the lack of a structured case comparison.
 As a result, the work does not clearly advance a central thesis.
 A disciplined case selection would anchor evidence to the implicit assumption that addressing Africa’s transnational threats are crucial to international security.

 Absent a conceptual model, readers must infer regional implications from myriad facts, figures and timelines.
-We must assume that the evidence presented is most relevant to the cases at hand.
+They must also assume that the evidence presented is most relevant to the cases at hand.
 Unfortunately, the results do not support a generalizable set of necessary conditions valid across contingent cases.
 Emerging transnational threats require new modes of thinking --- focused on the ability of the African Union, regional economic communities and member states to circumvent pitfalls on the path to cooperation[^2].

 ## Categorical Imperatives: Defining Transnational Security